eclipse-archived/ceylon-lang.org/documentation/1.3/tour/interop.md

 ### Methods accepting a SAM interface

-_Warning: this subsection describes new pre-release functionality that will be made available in Ceylon 1.3.1._

 Java has no true function types, so there's no equivalent to Ceylon's `Callable` interface in Java.
 Instead, Java features SAM (Single Abstract Method) conversion where an anonymous